This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 click here to subscribe to my youtube channel

-Without further ado: onto the tutorial!
+Without further ado, onto the DIY air plant wall art tutorial!

 DIY Air Plant Wall Art Made from Scrap Wood

-Materials & tools needed
+Materials & Tools Needed

 - drill